Icon of the Seas vs Caribbean Princess

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Icon of the Seas has 29 different dining options like Sorrento's Pizza, Izumi in the Park, and Empire Supper Club.
+The Icon of the Seas has 29 different dining options like Starbucks, Empire Supper Club, and AquaDome Market.
 Of those options, 14 are complementary, or included with your cruise fare.
 The other 15 options have an additional fee.

 The Caribbean Princess has 13 fewer dining venues.
-Some of its popular venues are Main Dining Room, Coffee and Cones, and International Cafe.
+Some of its popular venues are Crown Grill, World Fresh Marketplace, and Main Dining Room.
 10 of these restaurants are complementary and the other 4 have an additional fee.

 If you like having a variety of places to eat, the Icon of the Seas might be a better choice.
 It has 81% more dining options than the Caribbean Princess.